arrival-spring/atp-matcher/CONTRIBUTING.md

 Go to [spiders_preview.json](/spiders_preview.json) and then click the pencil icon to edit.
 Add your spider anywhere in the file.

 **Don't worry about formatting or sorting:** You don't need to worry about precise indentation or alphabetical order.
-An automated scripts will handle all the formatting and sorting for you when you submit your contribution.
+An automated script will handle all the formatting and sorting for you when you submit your contribution.

 #### Configuration Structure